stackleader/stackleader.github.io/_posts/2016-05-20-dependency-injection-and-osgi.markdown

 In a typical scenario, OSGi bundles will export packages containing high level abstractions (e.g. interfaces), and leave implementation classes hidden.
 This allows developers to enforce good OOP design through runtime classloader boundaries.
 Working with the service registry has historically involved a fairly significant amount of boilerplate code and services dependencies have been resolved using the service locator pattern.
 The Felix SCR Declarative Services Implementation removes the ceremonial boilerplate from interacting with the service registry by introducing a dependency injection container that is designed for dealing with the dynamic nature of OSGi services.

 ##### Getting started with SCR
 We have established that SCR is a dependency injection container designed for OSGi services, but not yet discussed the basics of the container.
-SCR depends on "SCR Desriptor" XML files being packaged up with an OSGi bundle.
+SCR depends on "SCR Descriptor" XML files being packaged up with an OSGi bundle.
 These descriptor files contain the "declarative" information about what objects will be created, when they will be created, what their dependencies are, and what services they are providing to the container for injection elsewhere.
 Although the XML is very easy to understand, and would not be too difficult to maintain manually, there is no need to manually create or maintain these files because there are several annotation libraries that can be used at build time that will take care of the generation and upkeep of descriptor files.

 #### Hello World Example
 In this first example, we simply use annotations to instantiate a component (an object managed by SCR is referred to as a "component") and demonstrate the available life-cycle hooks.
 This example will make use of the felix maven-bundle-plugin to generate the bundle manifest and process our SCR annotations to generate the SCR descriptor files.

 ##### Completed Project Download
 For reference, you can download the completed project from [here](https://drive.google.com/file/d/0Bz6zdXGc_G2PRktpVFZmN3ZGdUk/view?usp=sharing){:target="_blank"}.
-For the source, you can checkout the code from [github](https://github.com/stackleader/osgi-scr-examples){:target="_blank"}.
+For the source, you can checkout the code from [github](https://github.com/stackleader/osgi-examples){:target="_blank"}.

 ###### Completed Project Contents
 The completed example project contains the latest apache-felix distribution supplemented with the felix-scr runtime bundle, a few logging related bundles, and the custom OSGi bundle generated from our maven project.